 Bequests are items that you own (chattels) that you wish to leave as gifts in your Will.
 You can only bequeath items that you own.
 You can make Specific Bequests and General Bequests.

 A ‘Specific Bequest’ is a gift you are going to specify individually, which is identifiable by particular marking, name, or identifying character.
-This is the term used when you nominate a specific item – such as your car; a specified amount of money or percentage of your bank account; a particular family heirloom like a ring or another piece of jewellery; or a particular collectable – to a specific person, group or organisation.
+This is the term used when you nominate a specific item – such as your car; a specified amount of money or percentage of your bank account; a particular family heirloom like a ring or another piece of jewellery; or a particular collectible – to a specific person, group or organisation.
 You’ll need to describe in as much detail as possible, the item you wish to give as a Specific Bequest, particularly if you have more than one similar type of the item.
 To help avoid confusion, note any identifiable markings, brands, or other characteristics.
-You may even wish to either label them, or take photos and name the pictures, or even and include an inventory of pictures.
+You may even wish to either label them, or take photos and name the pictures, or even include an inventory of pictures.
 If you’re going to the trouble of doing this, it’s a good idea to keep it with your Will, in the same envelope, and give a copy to your executor or let them know where to find it.
 It’s important to note that you do not staple anything to the Will or attach it in any way.
+It is common to include this type of inventory as part of your Statement of Wishes.

 There is no need to list every item you own individually in your Will, unless there are special circumstances for itemising specific bequests, as it will make your executor’s task particularly difficult.
 Being too specific can also leave your Will at risk of being disputed or contested if you were to sell, lose, damage, replace, or give away any of the specific items before your death.
 If you no longer own a specific item, you cannot gift it in your Will.